Houghton Library invites Harvard College undergraduates to work with our collections during the summer months.

 Projects must make primary and substantive use of Houghton materials.

-Complete application guidelines are available on the Harvard College Office of Undergraduate Research and Fellowships website.
+Applications are available on the Harvard College Office of Undergraduate Research and Fellowships Summer Residential Research Programs webpage.